alainncls/strava-segments-to-nfts-dapp/README.md

 2. Fill it with your Strava application identifiers
 3. Fill it with your Infura identifiers for chain access
 4. Fill it with your Infura identifiers for IPFS access
+5. Fill it with the address of the contract you deployed previously

 ### 3. Install dependencies